lukeg101/lplzoo/LF/README.md

 This makes it easier to define both terms and types, but does not allow type-level application (See Omega) or type-based polymorphism (see SystemF). `lett` is also a keyword.

+Note: we do not allow the ability to add types, constructors, or type families (something like `assume (Bool::*) (True:Bool)`) as this would allow us to encode term-level types which is the remit of FOmega, and indeed may allow us to encode [Girard's Paradox](https://www.quora.com/What-is-Girards-paradox).

 ## Syntax

 We base the language on the BNF for the typed calculus: